A Semi-group Expansion for Pricing Barrier Options: Introduction

+Then, as an example of (\ref{intro_semigroup_formula}) we obtain a new approximation formula of the barrier option price $C_\mathrm {Barrier}^{SV,\varepsilon}$ under a stochastic volatility model as follows: for the initial value of the logarithmic underlying price $x$, the maturity $T$ and the lower barrier $L$,

-where $S^{\varepsilon , x}_t = \exp (X^{\varepsilon , x}_t)$, $(P^D_t)_t$ is a semi-group defined in Section \ref {sec_semigroup}, $f$ is a payoff function and $\bar{f}(x)=f(e^x)$.
-Here, $P^{D}_{T}\bar{f}(x)$ is regarded as the down-and-out barrier option price, $C_\mathrm {Barrier}^{BS}(T,e^x)$ in the Black-Scholes model.
-Moreover, we confirm practical validity of our method through a numerical example given in Section \ref {sec_examples}.
-Notice also that our example does not satisfy the assumptions introduced in Section \ref {sec_main}.
-Thus, we generalize our main result and present weaker (but a little bit complicated) version of the assumptions in Section \ref {sec_general}.
-Furthermore, Section \ref {sec_proof_PDE_v}--\ref {sec_proof_th_general} list the proofs of our results.
+where $(S^{\varepsilon , x}_t)_t$ is the underlying asset price process, $f$ is a payoff function and $\bar{f}(x)=f(e^x)$.
+Here, $P^{D}_{T}\bar{f}(x)$ is regarded as the down-and-out barrier option price in the Black-Scholes model.
+Moreover, we confirm practical validity of our method through a numerical example given in Section 4.

-Finally, we remark that in the contrast to the previous works (\cite{FPS1}, \cite{FPS2}, \cite {HS}, \cite{IJS} for example), which start with some specific models (the Black-Scholes model or some type of fast mean-reversion model) and derive approximation formulas for (discretely or continuously monitoring) barrier option prices, we firstly develop a general asymptotic expansion scheme for the Cauchy-Dirichlet problem under multi-dimensional diffusion setting; then, as an application, we provide a new approximation formula under a certain class of stochastic volatility model that can be widely applied in practice (e.g. in currency option markets).
+Finally, we remark that there exist the previous works on barrier option pricing such as \cite{FPS1}, \cite{FPS2}, \cite {HS}, \cite{IJS}, which start with some specific models (e.g. Black-Scholes model or some type of fast mean-reversion model), and derive approximation formulas for discretely or continuously monitoring barrier option prices.
+Our approach is to firstly develop a general semi-group expansion scheme for the Cauchy-Dirichlet problem under multi-dimensional diffusion setting; then as an application, we provide a new approximation formula under a certain class of stochastic volatility model.